 shop over the fire spice lines

-• Whisky Chipotle Glaze – A tantalizing blend of Pendleton Rye Whisky, maple syrup, BBQ sauce, brown sugar, Chipotle puree and sesame seeds creates a sticky, flavorful coating for the salmon.
+• Whisky Chipotle Glaze – A tantalizing blend of Pendleton Rye Whisky, maple syrup, BBQ sauce, brown sugar, Chipotle puree, and then some sesame seeds creates a sticky, flavorful coating for the salmon.

-• Oranges – Sliced navel oranges serve as a natural “plank” for the salmon during cooking, imparting another Old-Fashioned-inspired touch.
+• Oranges – Sliced navel oranges serve as a natural “plank” for the salmon during cooking.
+While they don’t really impart flavor onto the salmon, they do ensure the salmon doesn’t stick to the grill grate while cooking.

-With its tantalizing blend of flavors and easy preparation, Hot Smoked Salmon is sure to become a favorite recipe in your culinary arsenal.
+Undoubtedly, with its tantalizing blend of flavors and easy preparation, Hot Smoked Salmon, made with indirect heat on the grill, is about to become a favorite recipe in your culinary arsenal.
 You’ll savor every bite of the smoky sweet goodness!

 The Whisky Chipotle Glaze gets thick and sticky